zhengyili-ops/comp0034-tutorials/README.md

 The `activities` folder contains the activity instructions for each week.

-The `src` package contains:
+The `src` directory contains packages:

+- `dash-single`: use this for the Dash single page app activities in weeks 1-5
-- `dash-student`: student work weeks 1-5
+- `dash-multi`: use this for the optional Dash multi-page app activities in weeks 1-5
-- `dash-tutor`: tutor solution (updated weekly one week after the tutorial)
-- `flask-student`: student work weeks 6-10
+- `flask-paralympics`: use this for the Flask activities in weeks 6-10
-- `flask-tutor`: tutor solution (updated weekly one week after the tutorial)
+- `code-samples`: snippets of code to illustrate concepts

+The `tutor-soln` directory contains completed examples based on the activites and is typically updated 1 week after the tutorial.

 ## List of activity instructions

-This will be updated each week with the activities for that week.
+Please refer to the weekly folders.

-### Week 1 Basic Dash app with HTML layout and Bootstrap CSS
+- Week 1 Basic Dash app with HTML layout and Bootstrap CSS

-### Week 2 Adding charts to a Dash app with Plotly Express and Plotly Go
+- Week 2 Adding charts to a Dash app with Plotly Express and Plotly Go

-### Week 3 Adding interactivity to a Dash app using callbacks
+- Week 3 Adding interactivity to a Dash app using callbacks

-### Week 4 Testing dash using Pytest with Selenium Webdriver
+- Week 4 Testing dash using Pytest with Selenium Webdriver

-### Week 5 Miscellaneous Dash activities
+- Week 5 Miscellaneous Dash activities (TBC)
-TBC

-### Week 6 Create and configure a Flask app
+- Week 6 Create and configure a Flask app

-### Week 7 Model classes and database interaction with Flask-SQLAlchemy
+- Week 7 Model classes and database interaction with Flask-SQLAlchemy

-### Week 8 Jinja templates and Bootstrap styling
+- Week 8 Jinja templates and Bootstrap styling

-### Week 9 Testing Flask routes
+- Week 9 Testing Flask routes

-### Week 10 Miscellaneous Flask activities
+- Week 10 Miscellaneous Flask activities (TBC)
-TBC